vmarcinko/art-of-programming/markdowns/code.md

 Can you give some examples where these 2 input argument can come from?

 Well, from any kind of input.
 For example:
-- from HTTP request (network)
+- HTTP request (network)
-- from some file
+- some file
-- from web form
+- web form
-- from command line arguments when program was executed from terminal (eg. DOS prompt, Unix shell...)
+- command line arguments when program was executed from terminal (eg. DOS prompt, Unix shell...)

 Let's present this input reading function in some code such as: